OpenSesame/core-github-actions/tf-apply/README.md

 ### Overview

-The tf-apply-management composite action initializes, validates and apply terraform resources whilst selecting the desired workspace.
+The tf-apply composite action initializes, validates and apply terraform resources whilst selecting the desired workspace.

 The action will do the following: